Stoney Creek to Pearson Airport for a flat $135 in a sedan. 47 minutes. Book online in under two minutes.

 Replace with photo

-From Stoney Creek, your driver takes QEW East and Highway 427.
-Terminal 1 and Terminal 3 at Pearson are the destinations.
-Distance is approximately 67 km.
+From Stoney Creek, your driver takes QEW East and Highway 427 to Pearson.
+Terminal 1 and Terminal 3 are both served.
+The distance is approximately 67 km.
 Your driver monitors traffic in real time and adjusts the route to keep you on schedule.

-Your flight is tracked from departure.
-Early or late, the driver adjusts at no extra cost.
-Rate stays at $135.
+Your flight number is tracked from departure.
+If it lands early or late, the driver adjusts.
+The flat rate stays at $135.
+Delays do not change the fare.

 Flat rate locked at booking.
 Sedan $135.
 SUV $165.
 TNC licensed driver.
 Meet and greet inside the terminal.